Robust black-box quantum-state preparation via quantum signal processing: Discussion

 \section{Discussion}

 In this paper we devised a new algorithm for quantum state preparation, where the amplitudes are given as quantum oracles $c(x)$, like in Grover's search~\cite{groverFastQuantumMechanical1996a, groverQuantumMechanicsHelps1997}.
-Speaking of Grover's search, one can see that the unstructured search problem can be seen as a special case of oracle quantum state preparation, where $c(x)$ is $1$ for exactly one value $x_0$, and $0$ for the others.
+Speaking of Grover's search, one can see that the unstructured search problem can be seen as a special case of black-box quantum state preparation, where $c(x)$ is $1$ for exactly one value $x_0$, and $0$ for the others.
 In this case $\gamma = N$ and our algorithm takes $\bigO(\sqrt{N} \log \frac{1}{\delta} \log \frac{1}{\epsilon})$ queries to prepare $\ket{x_0}$ as in Grover's algorithm ($\delta$ and $\epsilon$ can be unified into a single probability of failure upon measurement of the state).
+The dependence on $\gamma$ tells us that the construction of $\ket{\psi_c}$ is tightly related to how `uniform' the distribution is: if we want to construct something close to the $\ket{+}^{\otimes n}$ state, the oracle $c(x)$ will have values close to $1$, and $\gamma \simeq 1$.
+On the other hand, if we have a few spikes in our state (the limit case is the one of unstructured search above, with only one spike), then the average $\gamma \ll 1$, and this will impact significantly on the complexity.
+Notice that $\gamma$ need not be smaller than $1/N$: if $\max c(x) < 1$, then we can divide every value of $c(x)$ by this number and work with $\max c(x) = 1$.

 It is important to remark, however, that we bound the query complexity for the oracle $c$ in our analysis, but it can be a challenging problem to construct a polynomial-time quantum circuit for $c(x)$ if the amplitudes $c_1, \ldots, c_N$ are truly random.
 Perhaps quantum algorithmic information theory can be of help in understanding how much we can `compress' a given list of amplitudes into a polynomial-time algorithm~\cite{vitanyiQuantumKolmogorovComplexity2001}.
 For the easier-to-handle case where the state to prepare has a nice analytical expression, however, the time complexity of the construction is only given by the normalization factor $\gamma$.
 We highlight here again the fact that the above algorithm only constructs states with positive real amplitudes, but complementing this algorithm with a second oracle $\phi(x)$ constructed as in Figure~\ref{fig:phase-oracle-construction} allows one to obtain amplitudes of the form $c(x) e^{i\pi \phi(x)}$.